ejedev/jac8/README.md

 You can specify the amount of cycles per frame with `-c int` or `--cycles int`.
 This interpreter runs at 60 frames per second.
 If not provided, a default value of 15 is used which may be too fast for some games.

 Run it with the `--debug` flag to enter step by step debugging.
+You may want to set `cycles (-c)` to 1 during debugging to accurately see the graphics update every step.

 Debugging example: